 Exceeds Expectations 4 Meets Expectations 3 Approaching Expectations 2 Falls Below Expectations 1 ELCC 5.1 Candidates demonstrate understanding of need for integrity and fairness through the development of an ethical code based on ethical and legal principles.
 (15%) The candidate develops a code of ethics that includes clearly identified ethical and legal principles from at least 3 different professional codes of ethics, and clearly explains how the developed code may be used to promote fairness, integrity, and equitable practices.
 The candidate develops a code of ethics that includes ethical and legal principles from 3 different professional codes of ethics, and explains how the developed code may be used to promote fairness, integrity, and equitable practices.
 The candidate develops a code of ethics that includes ethical and legal principles from only 2 codes of ethics, and/or discussion of how the developed code may be used to promote fairness, integrity, and equitable practices.
 The candidate develops a code of ethics but fails to identify ethical and legal principles as the primary source and foundation of the code.
 ELCC 5.3 Candidates understand and safeguard the values of democracy, equity, and diversity within the school.
 (20%) The candidate thoroughly describes an ethical dilemma and carefully evaluates several school policies and procedures that would support resolution of the dilemma.
-The candidate demonstrates indepth understanding of the need to promote democratic values, equity, and respect for diversity. support resolution of the dilemma.
-The candidate demonstrates understanding of the need to promote democratic values, The candidate poorly describes an ethical dilemma and evaluates school policy and procedures that would support resolution of the dilemma.
+The candidate demonstrates in- depth understanding of the need to promote democratic values, equity, and respect for diversity.
+The candidate sufficiently describes an ethical dilemma and evaluates several school policies and procedures that would support resolution of the dilemma.
+The candidate demonstrates understanding of the need to promote democratic values, equity, and respect for diversity.
+The candidate poorly describes an ethical dilemma and evaluates school policy and procedures that would support resolution of the dilemma.
 The candidate demonstrates limited understanding of the need to promote democratic values, equity, and respect for diversity.
 The candidate fails to describe an ethical dilemma, and also fails to evaluate school policies and procedures that would support resolution of the dilemma.
 The candidate fails to demonstrate understanding of the need to promote democratic values, equity, and respect for diversity.